huy/knn_text_classification/README.markdown

-# Solution for populate synonym's table automatically
+# Populate synonym's table automatically

+## Overview

+This is simple coding exercise that aim to enrich a given synonym's table using other synonym's tables.

 ## Modeling the problem